vmtk/vmtk-old-website/Main/Installation.md

 <a id="OSX"></a>
 ### Mac OSX packages

-There are two different packages for Leopard and Snow Leopard available for [download](http://sourceforge.net/projects/vmtk/files/):
+There are two different packages for Snow Leopard and Lion, both 64 bit, available for [download](http://sourceforge.net/projects/vmtk/files/).

-- Leopard: vmtk-0.9.0-osx10.5-i386.dmg
-- Snow Leopard: vmtk-0.9.0-osx10.6-universal.dmg

-No binary packages exist for Lion.
-They will become available as soon as vmtk 1.0 is released.

 Once downloaded, just drag the MacOSX package to the Applications folder (or any other location).
 Double-clicking the package will fire up vmtk within PypePad.